 The Indigenous Digital Art Archive (IDAA) is a project in its early formations and developed by the Initiative for Indigenous Futures (IIF) to organize, care for, and make accessible the records of Indigenous digital artists.

-Shared concerns amongst IIF partners about the lack of Indigenous new media art in archives began much earlier, in the early 2000s.
-Early digital work by Indigenous artists was not being archived and few people were only beginning to seriously grapple with how to preserve digital files.
+Shared concerns among IIF partners about the lack of Indigenous digital art in archives began much earlier, in the early 2000s.
+Early digital artwork by Indigenous artists was not being archived, and few people were only beginning to seriously grapple with how to preserve digital media.
 The need to care for and make accessible the digital work of Indigenous artists was and remains to be paramount to establishing an Indigenous Digital Art History and ensuring that these works can be experienced, and their social contexts understood, by future generations.

-IDAA will be a living archive comprised of a unique collection of digital and physical records that will be made available to students, researchers, Indigenous communities, and the general public.
+IDAA is a living archive comprised of a unique collection of digital and physical records available to students, researchers, Indigenous communities, and the general public.
 IDAA is a response to both the need for Indigenous-led archives and the need to develop practices to conserve digital art’s interactive behaviours in a rapidly changing technological world.
-Combined, IDAA is an exercise in identifying and formulating Indigenous archival practices to address our complex digital environment.
+Combined, IDAA is an exercise in identifying and formulating Indigenous archival practices to address artworks made in complex digital environments.

 IIF is developing an online database to make archival holdings available for public consultation.
 This project is ongoing with plans to launch the database by 2020.